Kinship Circle

 PREPAREDNESS: Activities to enhance abilities of people, communities, and businesses to better respond to a disaster.

 PRIMARY AGENCY: Agency or organization assigned primary responsibility to manage and coordinate a specific ESF.
-Primary agencies are designated on basis of resources, capabilities or expertise relative to management of an ESF.
-Primary agencies are responsible for overall planning and coordination with their support agencies and other ESFs.
+Primary agencies are designated on basis of resources, capabilities or expertise.
+They are responsible for overall planning and coordination with their support agencies and other ESFs.

 RECOVERY: Activities associated with orderly restoration and rehabilitation of persons and property affected by disasters.

-RESPONSE: Activities during and after a disaster that use all systems, plans and resources necessary to adequately preserve the health, safety and welfare of victims and property affected by the disaster, with emphasis on meeting emergency needs and restoring essential community services.
+RESPONSE: Activities during and after a disaster that use all systems, plans and resources necessary to preserve health, safety and welfare of victims and property affected by disaster, with emphasis on emergency needs and essential community services.

 RICHTER SCALE: An exponential scale used to measure the magnitude of an earthquake.
 (Because of the logarithmic basis of the scale, each whole number increase in magnitude represents a tenfold increase in measured amplitude.)